Formby & District Bowling League

 3. Up to and including the semi finals, matches may either be played on the basis of (a) neutral greens or (b) five individual matches on each of the two opposing teams’ greens.
 The Finals matches shall be played on neutral greens, with the host clubs providing standard jacks, footers, scorecards and measuring equipment.
 Where matches are split between the two greens, the away team players have the jack.
 Where matches are played on neutral greens, captains will toss for the first five jacks.

 4. All matches to be on merit (off scratch) and will be 21 up.
 The result is based on aggregate scores.
 In the event of a tie, the team which has won most individual games will be declared the winner.
-If it is still a tie, then for games up to and including the semi-final, the winner will be the team with the best individual winner, and so on.
-For the final, the captains will nominate a player to play (21 up) to decide the match.
+If it is still a tie, then for all games, including the final, the winner will be the team with the best individual winner, and so on.

 5. Players must have played three or more league matches before being allowed to play for a club in a semi –final, or final, of any cup competition.**.
 A Walkover in a league game counts as one of the three league games played, as long as the player was present and recorded on the match card, as witnessed by the opposing captain.